Business process: Importance of the process chain

 Typically, some process tasks will be manual, while some will be computer-based, and these tasks may be sequenced in many ways.
-In other words, the data and information that are being handled through the process may pass through manual or computer tasks in any given order.
+In other words, the data and information that are being handled through the process may pass through manual or computer tasks in any given sequence.

 Policies, processes and procedures

 The above improvement areas are equally applicable to policies, processes, detailed procedures (sub-processes/tasks) and work instructions.
 There is a cascading effect of improvements made at a higher level on those made at a lower level.

-For example, if a recommendation to replace a given policy with a better one is made with proper justification and accepted in principle by business process owners, then corresponding changes in the consequent processes and procedures will follow naturally in order to enable implementation of the policies.
+For example, if a recommendation to replace a given policy is made with proper justification and accepted in principle by business process owners, then changes in the resulting processes and procedures may follow implementation.

 Reporting as an essential base for execution

 Business processes must include up-to-date and accurate reports to ensure effective action.
 An example of this is the availability of purchase order status reports for supplier delivery follow-up as described in the section on effectiveness above.
-There are numerous examples of this in every possible business process.

 Another example from production is the process of analyzing line rejections occurring on the shop floor.
 This process should include systematic periodical analysis of rejections by reason and present the results in a suitable information report that pinpoints the major reasons and trends in these reasons for management to take corrective actions to control rejections and keep them within acceptable limits.
 Such a process of analysis and summarisation of line rejection events is clearly superior to a process which merely inquires into each individual rejection as it occurs.

 Business process owners and operatives should realise that process improvement often occurs with introduction of appropriate transaction, operational, highlight, exception or M.I.S. reports, provided these are consciously used for day-to-day or periodical decision-making.
 With this understanding would hopefully come the willingness to invest time and other resources in business process improvement by introduction of useful and relevant reporting systems.